xfliu1995/teaching_book/part-i.-basic-skills/1.setup/README.md

 ### A. [Vim](http://www.vim.org/)

+> You can start from simple version of Vim, like [MacVim](https://www.vim.org/download.php#mac).
+>
-> [**Learn vim progressively**](http://yannesposito.com/Scratch/en/blog/Learn-Vim-Progressively/), and it will be your last text editor.
+> Then, you can [**learn vim progressively**](http://yannesposito.com/Scratch/en/blog/Learn-Vim-Progressively/), and it will be your last text editor.
 There isn’t any better text editor that I know of.
 It is hard to learn, but incredible to use.I suggest you teach yourself Vim in 4 steps:
 >
 > 1. **Survive**
 > 2. Feel comfortable